ansys/pydpf-core/docs/source/getting_started/index.rst

 This **workflow-based** framework allows to perform complex preprocessing and postprocessing operations of large amounts of simulation data.

-PyDPF-Core is a python client API communicating with **DPF Server** either remotely using gRPC or directly in the same process.
+PyDPF-Core is a python client API communicating with a **DPF Server** either through the network using gRPC or directly in the same process.